 So when contemplating making something special for Tu B’Shevat, the New Year for Trees, which this years falls on Shabbat, a super-fruity challah studded with all kinds of tree-fruits seemed like a great idea.
 To really get into the Tu B’Shevat spirit, I also decided to form half of the dough into a tree shape before baking.
 The other half I baked up as a standard fruity challah loaf – not quite so Tu B’Shevat themed but just as delicious!

 I raided our baking cupboard for suitable dried fruits and came up with the following – apple, apricot, cherries, raisins, sultanas, and candied lemon & orange peel.
 Not bad, but you could also use dried figs, dates, plums (prunes), peaches, pears, mango and probably a whole lot more.
 I upped the tree-fruit content still further by using olive oil and coconut oil in the dough too.
-I had also intended to scatter flaked almonds onto my tree-shaped loaf to give the impression of leaves, but when I went to retrieve them found there weren’t any there ?.
-I ran round to our local shop and they didn’t have any either… ☹️
+I had also intended to scatter flaked almonds onto my tree-shaped loaf to give the impression of leaves, but when I went to retrieve them found there weren’t any there.
+Disappointingly, our local shop didn’t have any either.
+Next time.

-Still, even without its almond leaves I’m quite pleased with how this fruity ‘tree’ challah came out.
-As well as looking highly appropriate for Tu B’Shevat, it was also soft, fluffy, lightly scented and of course deliciously fruity.
+Even without its almond leaves I’m quite pleased with how this fruity challah ‘tree’ came out.
+As well as looking highly appropriate for Tu B’Shevat, it was also soft, fluffy, lightly scented, and of course deliciously fruity.
 YUM.
 And the house smelled AMAZING while it was baking and for some time afterwards.
-Bonus.